 To advocate for people affected by sickle cell conditions and empower community-based organizations to maximize quality of life and raise public consciousness while advancing the search for a universal cure.

-The leader promoting and advancing initiatives focused on people affected by sickle cell conditions worldwide.
+To continue to be a leader in promoting and advancing initiatives focused on people affected by sickle cell conditions worldwide.